Health Care Guide Information

 Exposure to Cytotoxic Agents

 Some researchers say that people like health care professionals are in direct contact with cytotoxic chemicals.
 This includes especially nurses and pharmacists who handle chemotherapeutic agents.
-Careless behavior of healthcare professionals regarding such drugs can at risk of developing cancer.

 Vitamin-D Deficiency